teaghan/PET_MonteCarlo/README.md

 ### Data download

+The data can be downloaded [here](https://zenodo.org/record/5851646) or possibly by just clicking this [link](https://zenodo.org/record/5851646/files/validation_data.zip?download=1).

+Once downloaded, unzip the file and place each of the subdirectories within the [patient directory](./patients/).
+For instance, after doing this you should have a directory tree `PET_MonteCarlo/patients/nema_simu`.

 ### Analysis notebooks

-Checkout the following notebooks to see how we comnpared the measured data to our simulations:
+Checkout the following notebooks to see how we compared the measured data to our simulations:

 - [Uniform cylindrical phantom](./analysis/uniform_cylinder.ipynb)
 - [Line sources](./analysis/line_source.ipynb)